chipsenkbeil/distant/README.md

 Additionally, the core of the distant client and server codebase can be pulled in to be used with your own Rust crates via the `distant-core` crate.
-Separately, Lua bindings can be found within `distant-lua`, exported as a shared library that can be imported into lua using `require("distant_lua")`.

 ## Installation